 - Death by Sex: Universally played straight and justified by the fact that sex triggers immediate reproduction, which consists of the mother fissioning into four children.

-- Depopulation Bomb: Invoked by opponents of the reproduction-inducing experiments, who hypothesize that if survivable single childbirth always results in female children, it will lead to the eradication of the male gender.
+- Depopulation Bomb: Discussed by opponents of the reproduction-inducing experiments, who hypothesize that if survivable single childbirth always results in female children, it will lead to the eradication of the male gender.

 - Doomed Hometown: The entire trilogy revolves around an attempt to preemptively defy this trope and save their Doomed Home Planet.